 (Pocket-lint) - Apple's Messages app offers multiple methods of inputting iMessages from handwritten notes to Apple Watch's Digital Touch feature.
 Users are also able to react to individual messages and customise how the receiver sees the messages you send.

-One of the most exciting new features in Messages is the App Store integration though - introduced in iOS 10 a few years ago.
+One of the most exciting features in Messages is the App Store integration though - introduced in iOS 10 a few years ago.
 This feature allows you to download third-party apps and share information from them without having to leave the Messages app at all, whether that's scanning a document or sharing your location.

-Here is how to access, download and install the iMessage apps, along with the best ones to download first.
+Here is how to access, download and install iMessage apps, along with the best ones to download.

 How to download, install and manage iMessage apps